Awethon/awethon.github.io/content/posts/scala-wrappers.md

   )
 {{< / highlight >}}
 \
-Although initialization is simple reverse order (compared to traits) might be confusing.
+Although initialization is in reverse order (compared to traits) might be confusing.
-With power of Scala implicits it is pretty easy to make code look like mixins are being added to class.
+With the power of Scala implicits, it is pretty easy to make code look like mixins are being added to a class.

 {{< highlight scala >}}
 implicit class WrapperHelper[A](private val a: A) extends AnyVal {